chungheng/pytensorboard/README.md

-# Python wrapper for Tensorflow Summary object
+# A Python wrapper for Tensorflow Summary object

 This package aims to leverage the visualization tool [Tensorboard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard)